ben-allen/locale-extensions/README.md

 Reducing the number of options available across locales is a possible way to ensure that users of minority languages can express some preferences without necessarily exposing themselves to additional privacy loss.
 The removal of `fw` from the proposal, as previously mentioned, is one possibility.
 An additional possibility is limiting use of the `mu` tag &mdash; for example, allowing users to request the common `mu-celsius` setting, but not the rare `mu-fahrenhe` one.
 This would reduce the total information exposed, while still honoring the preferences of a wide range of users.

-## Mechanisms for Expressing Locale Preferences
+## Mechanisms for expressing locale preferences

 The practicalities of implementation for this proposal are relatively straightforward, once the set of safe combinations of settings has been determined.

-### Agent-Driven Negotiation: JavaScript API
+### Agent-driven negotiation: JavaScript API

 We expose the preferred options for these extensions in a JavaScript API via `navigator.locales` or by creating a new `navigator.localeExtensions` property.
 Note that the API does not expose what locale extension string was selected, and requests for preferences must be made one-by-one.
 This constraint is in place as an additional fingerprinting mitigation measure &mdash; if scripts were allowed to fetch all preferences at once, it would be more difficult to detect active fingerprinting attempts.
 By requiring options be requested one-by-one, sites that (for example) ask for an alternate numbering system when delivering content in a locale for which there is no commonly used alternate numbering system would be immediately identifiable as bad actors.